EmbersPlatform/cinder/README.md

 # Building

-Run `npm run css:build`.
+Run `npm run build`.
-You can find the compiled css in the `dist` folder.
+You can find the compiled css in the `dist` folder and the documentation in the `docs` folder.

-# Building the docs

-Run `npm run docs:build`.
-You can find the docs files in the `build` folder.

 # Development

 Run `npm run dev`.
-This will combine the css and docs build pipelines and start a server in the `8080` port.
+This will build the css and documentation, watch for changes and set up a dev server at the `8080` port.